picpic2013/Promptus/README.md

 $ pip install openai-clip==1.0.1
 $ pip install scipy==1.12.0
 ```
+If you only want to experience real-time generation, please skip to the 'Real-time Demo' part.
 ### (1) Stable Diffusion Model
 Download the official SD Turbo model `'sd_turbo.safetensors'` from [here](https://huggingface.co/stabilityai/sd-turbo/tree/main), and place it in the `'checkpoints'` folder.
 ### (2) Data preparation